muhammadmueenarif/React-AI-Chatbot-with-Chatgpt-and-Gemini/readme.txt

 next is to get auto focus on our text when we response is complete.

 next we implement the auto scrolling to bottom.

+next is to improve auto scrolling behavior. like when we ask one question and then second it scrolls to our second question.